Skip to main content

 What to Know about Genetic Testing

-Some of the greatest strides in understanding Parkinson’s disease (PD) and developing new therapies have come from the study of human genetics.
+Breakthroughs in understanding Parkinson’s disease (PD) and developing new therapies have come from studying human genetics.
 Read more below on what to consider before genetic testing and where to access this type of testing.

 Ask the MD